When and why to swatch?

 Step 1: Coming up with and planning a design.
 Planning usually starts with a sketch.
 After sketching comes the math and swatching.
 Making sure the shaping works and the proportions look good.
 The fabric has to have the right look- not too airy or too dense and the right combination of textures.
 If there are multiple colors, I need to figure out how and when to swap between them.

 I spend a lot of time planning because I don't like frogging for something that could have been easily avoided with planning.
 That doesn't mean I don't frog, that still happens a lot.
 Often I will start writing up the instructions so I can be my own first beta tester.
 For a simple design, this process might be just a few hours.
-For a complex design like a lace shawl or a garment this could be a whole day worth of work.
+A complex design like a lace shawl or a garment takes a lot more time.
 A garment will also require careful grading so that the design looks the same across all sizes.
-Grading can easily take several hours.
+(Side note- my garments are all size inclusive and grade to have the same ease across all sizes)

 Step 3: Finishing the pattern, editing, and testing.
 After the sample is finished, the final draft of the pattern is written and edited.
-The time for this varies depending on the complexity of the pattern but typically is at least a couple hours.
 Next the pattern is tested.
-This requires finding testers, working with them and then incorporating their input.
+This requires finding testers, working closely with them to make sure the pattern is correct and easy to understand.
+Then incorporating their input into a final version of the pattern.

-Step 4: Photography.
-Fortunately both me and my husband already loved photography and have reasonably nice cameras.
+Step 4: Photographing the sample.
+Fortunately both my husband and I have always loved photography and have reasonably nice cameras.
 Learning how to best show off a pattern is still something we are working on improving.
-Photography and editing typically takes 1-2 hrs.